Back | Home | Aller à version française

 Therefore numbers, and more particularly the digits that write these numbers, have always exerted an easily understandable fascination on Homo.
 They are a matter of pebbles and fingers.
 The Latin calculus is a small calx, meaning a small pebble used to play, therefore apt for calculation.
 The Latin digitus gave us both the finger (doigt, in French) and the digit in English.
 Indexing fingers the ones by the others, or stones ones next to each other, or still, indexing fingers using pebbles and reciprocally is completing a mapping, an application (plicare, ad) of a set on another, it is calculating, playing at indexing little 'calces", discovering the functions that unite them, or rather, the functions they involve once they are activated.

 However, these indexations and applications are not independent.
 They refer to each other by forming suites and series.
-Therefore, calculation seems to unveil, and even betray (tradere, pulling outside) a secret, hidden order and to that extent the indexes, empty signs, then become indicia, full signs.
-Knowing Homo's tendency to confound in magic the semiotic thematization and technical thematization <4D>, how can we not believe that numbers and their digits, these particularly abbreviated signs, neighbour the mystery that they could even reveal, and that by entering into them and moving cleverly amongst them one can change or at least grasp the order of the world?
-Homo has been numerologist since Egypt, since the neolithic, and perhaps since the "blazons" of palaeolithic images.
+Therefore, calculation seems to unveil, and even betray (tradere, pulling outside) a secret, hidden order.
+And to that extent the indexes, empty signs, then become indicia, full signs.
+Knowing Homo's tendency to confound in magic the semiotic thematization and technical thematization <4D>, how can we fail to believe that numbers and their digits, these particularly abbreviated signs, neighbor the mystery and that they could even reveal it, and that by entering into them and moving cleverly amongst them one can change or at least grasp the order of the world?
+Homo has been numerologist since Egypt, since the Neolithic, and perhaps since the "blazons" of Paleolithic images.
 Today still, some head-hunters seeking for high-performance staff for a company, exploit or at least pretend to exploit numerology as a diagnosis or at least as an activation process for the interview.

 5H2.
 Indexating indicia.
 Astrology

-The Greek phallos or Indian lingam designating the hominid penis in erection or surrection, and therefore the resurrection of the dead and spring, owe their prestige (stringere, prae, linking in front of) to their quality of both indicia of fecund copulation and of pointing, analogising and macrodigitalizing indexes.
-In the same way the baton, related to the phallos-lingam, became the sceptre, indicium of the strength of the warrior (as strike) and of the wisdom of the old (as support) without forgetting to be the index of the commandment in particular and of the power in general.
+The Greek phallos or the Indian lingam designating the hominid penis in erection or surrection, and thus the resurrection of the dead and of spring, owe their prestige (stringere, prae, linking in front of) to their quality of both indicia of fecund copulation and of pointing indexes, the former analogizing and the latter macrodigitalizing.
+In the same way the baton, related to the phallos-lingam, became the sceptre, indicium of the strength of the warrior (as strike) and of the wisdom of the old (as support) without ceasing to be an index of the commandment in particular and of the power in general.
 The sceptre crossed the entire hominid history as the tightest of index-indicia and indicia-index.

 The trail sign is exemplary.
 Reaching a bifurcation (Scheideweg, in German), there is a branch on the ground.
 It faces one of the paths that it opens.
 Was it placed there intentionally, and is it therefore an index?
-Or did it fall unintentionally, and is it only an indicia?
-It it a sign materialised in a material, a branch, or is it a material, a branch, that makes a sign?
-We already know that the indicium is magic when sliding from semiotic thematizatin to technical thematization <4D>.
-We must add that it can turn to an index, pointing-tracing the *woruld, thus pregnant of a new layer of paranoia <4F>.
+Or did it fall there unintentionally, and is it only an indicium?
+Is it a sign materialized in a material, the branch, or is it a material, a branch, that makes a sign?
+We already know that the indicium is magic when sliding from semiotic thematization to technical thematization <4D>.
+We must add that it can turn to an index, pointing-tracing the *woruld, thus engrossed (pregnant) with a new layer of paranoia <4F>.

-The switchovers between indexation and indiciality can extend to the cosmic scale when a mountain becomes the indicium of a tectonic movement and its secular erosion under the wind and rain (weathering, Wetterung) at the same time as it becomes the index of something transcendent: sky or celestial power.
-The Japanese are still decrypting the indexing indicia and the indicializing indexes of Mount Fuji.
+The switchovers between indexation and indiciality can extend to the cosmic scale when a mountain becomes the indicium of a tectonic movement and of its secular erosion under the wind and rain (weathering, Wetterung) at the same time as it becomes the index of something transcendent: sky or celestial power.
+The Japanese still haven't finished decrypting the indexing indicia and the indicializing indexes of Mount Fuji.

 5H3.
 The constant overlapping of index and indicium

 However, it was the Romans who elaborated the distinction between indicia and indexes, indicia/indices, as they were the first to see the extent to which politics was, at the scale of an empire that encompassed the Mediterranean, the art of playing, laterally and very far, with a few indicialities and indexations that were simultaneously flexible, vague, and extraordinarily adaptable.
-But the Romans themselves underlined their link by making them both derive not only of the same *deik (showing) root, that is also that of the Greek deik-nu-naï (showing), but also that of dicare-indicare, which designates the pacific elective declaration (dicare, devote, consacrate) or accusatory declaration (indicare, accuse), in contrast with dicere-indicere designating the simple (dicere) objectal or solemn (indicere) declaration.
+But the Romans themselves underlined their link by making them both derive not only of the same *deik (showing) root, that is also that of the Greek deik-nu-naï (showing), but also of dicare-indicare, which designates the pacific elective declaration (dicare, devote, consacrate) or the accusatory declaration (indicare, accuse), in contrast with dicere-indicere designating the simple objectal declaration (dicere) or the solemn declaration (indicere).

 Homo often wondered if for him experience preceded conceptualization or if conceptualization came before experience <2B2>.
-Taking into account indexation allows us to see that the question is perhaps misplaced insofar as the indexes, particularly when applied to a field of indicia (the "things" of the *woruld indicialized by technical segmentarization) give birth to experiences and conceptualisation, the blurry and the specific, the singular and the general, the charged (impure, concrete) and the discharged (pure, abstract).
-And signal how the vagueness of the notion (from noscere, inchoative verb) constantly precedes and introduces the idea (eidos, detached figure) and the concept (conceptus, capere cum, taken into a system).
+Taking into account indexation allows us to see that the question is perhaps misplaced since the indexes, particularly when applied to a field of indicia (the "things" of the *woruld indicialized by technical segmentarization) give birth to experiences and conceptualization, to the blurry and the specific, to the singular and the general, to the charged (impure, concrete) and the discharged (pure, abstract).
+And they signal how the vagueness of the notion (from noscere, inchoative verb) constantly precedes and introduces the idea (eidos, detached figure) and the concept (conceptus, capere cum, taken into a system).

 SITUATION 5

 It would be necessary to build a logic of indexed indicia and indicial indexations, meaning all the possible encounters of indiciality and indexation.
 This logic would be complicated although feasible.
 It is remarkable that Homo has little or not yet initiated it.
-It would have saved Homo from many psychologies, sociologies, epistemologies and ontologies, both insignificant and gratuitous.
-And from some inconvenient logics too.
+It would have saved Homo from many insignificant or gratuitous psychologies, sociologies, epistemologies and ontologies.
+And from some misplaced logics too.
 Because nothing determines more imperiously the cognitive and practical possibilities and limits of hominid specimens.

-As to the theory of pure indexations (discharged), it is made up by mathematics, which is the general theory of pure indexations and the pure practice of pure indexes.
-This is also the case of logics insofar as they are formalised.
+As to the theory of pure indexations (discharged), it is made up by mathematics, which is the general theory of pure indexations and the absolute practice of pure indexes.
+This is also the case of logics insofar as they become formalized.
 We shall develop this in chapters 19 and 20, where we will signal the proximity between indicialities, indexations and invariants of perception.

 Henri Van Lier